irtimaled/BoundingBoxOutlineReloaded/README.md

 # Using with vanilla servers

-There are two options when you want bounding boxes to show when accessing vanilla servers:-
+There are two options when you want bounding boxes to show whilst accessing vanilla servers:-

 1. Keep cache - With the "Keep Cache Between Sessions" config setting enabled, Open a copy of the world in single player and move around to capture all the structures you want in the cache.
-Once you are happy with the structures you have cached, quit the single player game and connect to the server.
+Once you are happy with the structures you have cached, quit the single player game and connect to the server without closing Minecraft.
 You will see all the structures from the cache.
-2. Load dat files - Copy the dat files listed below into config/BBOutlineReloaded/{host},{port} and these will be loaded when you connect to the vanilla server.  {host} will be the name or ip you use to connect to the server; {port} is the port you specify when connecting.
-The any/all of following files can be used:-
+2. Load dat files - Copy the dat files listed below into config/BBOutlineReloaded/{host},{port} and these will be loaded when you connect to the vanilla server.  {host} is the name or ip you use to connect to the server; {port} is the port you specify when connecting.
+The mod will load any/all of following files:-
   - level.dat; include this for world spawn, spawn and slime chunks to be rendered.
   - Fortress.dat; include this for Nether Fortresses to be rendered.
   - Mineshaft.dat; include this for Mineshafts to be rendered.